Microsoft Teams Integrations Replacing Skype for Business - iCorps

 A little over a year old, Microsoft Teams has quickly eclipsed the tech giant's other chat-based workspace, Skype for Business.
-Initially launched in November of 2017, Teams was introduced as an eventual replacement for Skype, integrating much of the application's functionality and infrastructure, to provide Office 365 subscribers a more intuitive collaboration experience.
+Initially launched in November of 2017, Teams was introduced as an eventual replacement for Skype, integrating much of the application's functionality and infrastructure, offering those who subscribe to Office 365 a more intuitive collaboration experience.
 Teams is basically a platform that combines workplace chat, meetings, notes, and attachments.
 As part of the launch, Microsoft also released the first of their "Skype for Business to Microsoft Teams" roadmaps - a transition guide for companies looking to capitalize on Teams' more expansive offerings.
 Since then, Microsoft has continued to publish updates, pushing for the full integration of Teams by the end of 2018.

 As part of the Office 365 suite, which continues its upward growth in user adoption, Microsoft Teams represents the best of collaborative cloud services.
 Teams is a next-generation calling and meeting experience, built on Office 365's hyper-scale, enterprise-grade cloud.
 As per Microsoft contributors, Teams is designed to support "efficient bandwidth consumption, provide a more robust telemetry, and enable maintenance and upgrades with minimal disruption."
 This translates to a faster, more efficient experience, allowing users to conduct meetings alongside chats, files, notes, and project boards.